 The following building forms and materials shall be adhered to:

 Roof.
-The roof pitch shall be a minimum of 8/10 8/12 and a maximum of 12/12.
+The roof pitch shall be a minimum of 8/12 and a maximum of 12/12.
 A clipped or hipped gable roof shall be mandatory.
-The roofing material shall be #1 shake shingles with staggered butts.
 The roofing material shall be as approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board.
 Standing seam and/or corrugated metal roofing is expressly disallowed.

 Chimneys.
 The chimneys shall be stucco or stone with chimney caps of weathered copper or as approved by the Grand traverse at Vail Association and the Town of Vail Design Review Board.